stephaneVercouillieBMID/slate/source/workingVersion.html.md

 As access tokens have short lifespan, there is a need for refresh tokens in order to take forward long-lived sessions.
 Basically, refresh tokens are used to obtain new access tokens.

+When user logs in and gets back

+1. User logs in and gets back an access token and a refresh token
+2. The application detects that the access token is expired
+3. The application uses the refresh token to obtain a new access token
+4. Repeat 2 and 3 until the refresh token expires
+5. After the refresh token expires, the user must authenticate again

 The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.
 Your server makes this exchange by sending an HTPS `POST`request.
 The `POST` request is sent to the token endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the **token_endpoint** key.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.
 Please note that BMID only supports `private_key_jwt` as client authentication method.
 The `client_secret` authentication methods are not supported since they are considered less secure.